umutacar/DC/dex_ocaml/README.md

 It turns out that the stack algorithm is consistent with a rightmost derivation of the string starting from the start sting.
 That is we can derive the string by applying the productions to the rightmost nonterminal....

+## LR parsing
+LR parsing refers to a reading the input from Left to right and producing a Rightmost derivation in reverse.
+So it is a bottom up shift reduce parser.

+LR parsers are powerful enough for most programming language grammars.
+But they require a parser generator to construct, e.g., yacc, menhir, etc.